wildintellect/pyGraticule/README.md

 * The output is lines, not polygons feature classes.

 * The output is a GeoJSON format file, not a SHP format Esri Shapefile.
+(You can easily convert it with OGR, QGIS, etc...)

 * Graticule is created in local coordinates (purely numeric).

 ## Examples

 When we project out of WGS84 to another coordinate system that is not cylindrical, we need to have enough intermediate nodes on the paths so the GIS application shows a "curve".
-Most GIS do not auto-densify stright lines during the projection so we need to add these extra nodes in the raw geodata.
+Most GIS do not auto-densify straight lines during the projection so we need to add these extra nodes in the raw geodata.

-Here we see Robinson using enough nodes:
+Here we see Robinson Projection using enough nodes:

 ![Zoom previews](https://github.com/wildintellect/pygraticule/raw/master/images/robinson.png)